bigmlcom/bigml-node/docs/index.md

 resources are handled through `bigml.Prediction`.

 - **ensembles** Are a group of models extracted from a single dataset to be used together in order to predict the objective field.
+BigML offers three kinds of ensembles:
+`Decision Forests`, `Random Decision Forests` and `Boosting Trees`.
-These resources are handled through `bigml.Ensemble`.
+All these resources are handled through `bigml.Ensemble`.

 - **evaluations** Are a set of measures of performance defined on your model or ensemble by checking predictions for the objective field of